 As incredible as both the Duckhorn and L’Ecole Merlots are, they range from $30+ to $100 a bottle.
 And while they are most assuredly worth the splurge, I need to have some less costly options at the ready.

 I tried two moderately price wines that, honestly, when you factor in that they were less than $20, they fall into the outstanding category.
 The first one is this Markham Merlot.
 I bought it at Costco for $17 – wow was this a good find.
 Great QPR as it tastes much more expensive than it is in my opinion.
 Plus, look at that color.
 It has wonderful aromas and a lush, smooth feel on the palate.
 I tasted plum, dark cherry, and a hint of spice.

-Another great selection was this Decoy Merlot – Decoy is a Duckhorn label that produces Sonoma Valley wines at an incredible price point, this one was $18 at Total Wine.
+Decoy Merlot – Decoy is a Duckhorn label that produces Sonoma Valley wines at an incredible price point, this one was $18 at Total Wine.
 This wine is lush and velvety with black fruit, a hint of tobacco and vanilla.
 It’s an incredible wine for the price.